Certified Public Finance Officer

 Candidates can find a complete list of exam host sites and register to take an exam at http://www.gfoa.org/cpfo-testing-schedule.

 The IGFOA PEC/CPFO Team offers CPFO exams across Illinois in 2018.
 The role of the Professional Education Committee/CPFO Team is to support IGFOA members seeking the CPFO Certification.
-In addition to evaluating options for materials and review support for CPFO candidates, the Team is hosting the CPFO exam at various dates and locations throughout the State in 2018.
+In addition to evaluating options for materials and review support for CPFO candidates, the Team host the CPFO exam at various dates and locations throughout the State, 2019 locations coming soon.

 Although IGFOA is approved to host the CPFO exam, the National GFOA, in conjunction with Radford University, administers the CPFO program.
 Registration forms can be found at the links below.
 Candidates should mail registration forms and documentation of eligibility to the address on the application.
 The fee for taking the first exam in the program is $295.
 The fee for subsequent exams is $145.